St. Catharines Spartans

-The St. Catharines Spartans are a Junior "B" box lacrosse team from St. Catharines, Ontario, Canada.
-The Spartans play in the OLA Junior B Lacrosse League.
+The St. Catharines Spartans were a Junior "B" box lacrosse team from St. Catharines, Ontario, Canada.
+The Spartans played in the OLA Junior B Lacrosse League.

 History

 The Spartans franchise won the Founders Cup as Canada's Junior B box lacrosse champions in 1981 and 1996.
 In 2002, the Spartans were league champions again, but lost the national final to the Clarington Green Gaels.

 Founded in 1979, as the Niagara-on-the-Lake Warriors, the Warriors won their league and the national championship in only their third season.
 In 1984, the team changed its name to the Niagara Spartan Warriors.

 In 1994, the team shortened its name to just the "Spartan Warriors" and in 1996 won the league and national championships again.
-In the 1996 national final, the Spartan Warriors defeated the Orillia Rama Kings to win it all.
+In the 1996 national final, the Spartan Warriors defeated the Orillia Rama Kings to win it all after not being able to beat the Kings for nearly 3 years running.
 After the 2001 season, the team changed its name to the St. Catharines Spartans.

+In 2021 the Spartans franchise was acquired by the Junior "A" St. Catharines Athletics Lacrosse Club, which saw the franchise being integrated into the Athletics organization.
+This resulted in Spartans being renamed to the Athletics and repurposed to serve as a direct affiliate the Junior "A" Athletics, thus ending over 50 years of Spartans Lacrosse History.